VimHax/Eelios/README.md

 > You can also return functions or closures from functions and closures, you can also have arrays of functions and closures etc...

 ### Generate Fibonacci Numbers

+Generates and prints the first 10 Fibonacci numbers.

 ```
 [